dockstore/dockstore/_docs/workflows.md

 ## Create Your Workflow

 The combination of light-weight Docker containers to run your tools and programmatic descriptors takes us part of the way there.
-However, the next step is to chain together these containers in order to call tools in a particular sequence or in a particular pattern in order to create larger workflows.
+However, the next step is to chain together these containers in order to call tools in a particular sequence or pattern in order to create larger workflows.
 Dockstore provides a few simple tools to share workflows, similar to how Dockstore shares command-line tools.

 The steps to accomplish this task, at a high level, are: